Bent Pyramid: Man-made landscape

-As the first geometrically "true" pyramid in the world, the Bent Pyramid shows its uniqueness not only from the method of construction but also manifests through the surrounding landscape.
+As the first geometrically "true" pyramid in the world, the Bent Pyramid is also connected to the surrounding landscape.
 Nicole Alexanian and Felix Arnold, two distinguished German archeologists, provided a new insight toward the meaning and function for the Bent Pyramid in their book named The complex of the Bent Pyramid as a landscape design project.
-They noticed that the sites of the Bent Pyramid sits aside in the middle of a pristine desert area instead of fertile area near the Nile River like all the other pyramids.
-After a long period detailed investigation, they believed the landscape surrounding the Bent Pyramid is in fact man-made.
+They noticed that the sites of the Bent Pyramid sits aside in the middle of a pristine desert area instead of fertile area near the Nile River like all the other pyramids, and concluded the landscape surrounding the Bent Pyramid is man-made.

 When the archaeologists observed the landscape closely, the plateau of the pyramid seemed leveled artificially and nearby escarpment and trenches were all made by human beings.
 Moreover, there were a few traces left indicating a build-up of garden enclosure.
 The impact of humans on the landscape is also represented by the presence of a wadi channel connecting the Bent Pyramid to a harbor, which shows a distinct difference between the southern and northern side of the channel.
 It shows a substantial difference in level with regards to the finding.
 The slope of southern wadi channel seemed to have been rectified when the archaeologists compared it to the natural and twisted northern side.
 Arne Ramisch supported this idea by providing evidence that displays a low correlation of fraternal patterns of channel and natural topography in the environs, which is southern side of wadi, of the Bent Pyramid.

 The purpose of this man-made construction might hold mythical meaning and ritual function.
 Based on available evidence, garden enclosure and water basins both are the counterparts of funeral rites which indicates a regular practice of rituals at Dahshur.
-However, there is also another implication states that the garden closure helping to create satisfactory living environment in the desert.
+However, there is also the implication that the garden closure helped to create a satisfactory living environment in the desert.
 Other than that, the leveled plateau, the quarrying trenches on the western and southern sides of the pyramid, and the nearby smaller tombs cooperate together to emphasize the monumentality of the Bent Pyramid, aiding by its long distance from the surrounding structures.
 These features represent the imprinting social hierarchy in the creation of this landscape, which furthermore represents the power of Egyptian King at that time.
 Alexanian and Arnold describes this construction in a concise phrase: an artificial mountain erected within an artificial landscape.

+Origin of the casing stones

+A multi-author study has shed light on the question where the material of the casing of the Bent Pyramid originated from, and whether it is dressed stone or an early form of concrete.
+By examining NMR spectra it was shown that these stones consist of limestone from the Tura quarries, brought across from the opposite bank of the Nile and cemented with an artificial calcium-silicate binder, probably using diatomaceous earth from Fayium.
+This supports the latter theory.